MazontheMoon/freeCodeCampDailyChallenge/README.md

 - The title and company should follow the comma and space, separated by " at " (with spaces around it).

 For example, given "Quinn Waverly", "Founder and CEO", and "TechCo" return "--Quinn Waverly, Founder and CEO at TechCo".

+### 13 - Array Shift
+Given an array and an integer representing how many positions to shift the array, return the shifted array.

+A positive integer shifts the array to the left.
+A negative integer shifts the array to the right.
+The shift wraps around the array.
+For example, given [1, 2, 3] and 1, shift the array 1 to the left, returning [2, 3, 1].

+function shiftArray(arr, n) {...}